argilla-io/argilla/docs/_source/practical_guides/create_dataset.md

 - `fields`: A dictionary with the name (key) and content (value) of each of the fields in the record.
 These will need to match the fields set up in the dataset configuration (see [Define record fields](#define-record-fields)).
 - `external_id` (optional): An ID of the record defined by the user.
 If there is no external ID, this will be `None`.
 - `metadata` (optional): A dictionary with the metadata of the record.
-This can include any information about the record that is not part of the fields.
-If you want the metadata to correspond with the metadata properties configured for your dataset, make sure that the key of the dictionary corresponds with the metadata property `name`.
-When the key doesn't correspond, this will be considered extra metadata that will get stored with the record, but will not be usable for filtering and sorting.
-If there is no metadata, this will be `None`.
+Read more about [including metadata](#format-metadata).
 - `vectors` (optional): A dictionary with the vector associated to the record.
-Make sure that the key of the dictionary corresponds with the vector settings `name` and that the dimensions match.
+Read more about [including vectors](#format-vectors).
 - `suggestions`(optional): A list of all suggested responses for a record e.g., model predictions or other helpful hints for the annotators.
-Just one suggestion can be provided for each question, and suggestion values must be compliant with the pre-defined questions e.g. if we have a `RatingQuestion` between 1 and 5, the suggestion should have a valid value within that range.
-If suggestions are added, they will appear in the UI as pre-filled responses.
+Read more about [including suggestions](#format-suggestions).
 - `responses` (optional): A list of all responses to a record.
 You will only need to add them if your dataset already has some annotated records.
-Make sure that the responses adhere to the same format as Argilla's output and meet the schema requirements for the specific type of question being answered.
-Also make sure to include `user_id`s in case you're planning to add more than one response for the same question, as only one `user_id` can be None, later to be replaced by the current active `user_id`, while the rest will be discarded otherwise.
+Read more about [including responses](#format-responses).

 ```python
 # Create a single Feedback Record